 Company response: With respect to tax dispute, the Company requests that the footnote language stand as presented, but offers the following additional information:

 The Harris County Appraisal District assigned a value of $27.6 million to the Morgan's Point MTBE plant for January 1, 2000, which the City of Morgan's Point protested.
 Upon disallowance of the City's protest they have filed suit in the District Court of Harris County, Texas.
 The Harris County Appraisal District has appraised the Morgan's Point MTBE plant at $41.9 million for January 1, 2001.
 At this time the City has merely expressed an opinion that the County has understated the appraised value of the MTBE plant and has not provided a specific amount.
 The only value presented by the City has been a hypothetical analysis, which states within the analysis, that the 'analysis is in no way intended as an "expert witness" type of analysis'.
-The analysis contains three values based on the net present value of various assumptions; $103.8 million, $119.8 million and $145.3 million.
+The analysis contains three values based on the net present value of various assumptions: $103.8 million, $119.8 million and $145.3 million.

-With respect to determination fo fair value in recording the $441 million impapairment charge, see item #15(e) above.
+With respect to determination of fair value in recording the $441 million impairment charge, see item #15(e) above.

 Note 8 – Related Party Transactions, page 16